bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Behavioral Objective

-Be able to identify dietary sources and supplements containing prebiotics and probiotics and incorporate them into a balanced diet.
+Identify dietary sources and supplements containing prebiotics and probiotics and implement strategies to incorporate them into a balanced diet for optimal gut health

 Key Thought